hl7au/au-fhir-core/input/pagecontent/comparison.md

 Corresponding profiles, conformance requirements, and capability statements included in the key FHIR implementation guides were reviewed and considered during AU Core's development to ensure alignment, and to facilitate adoption of, this standard.

 The below comparison evaluates AU Core conformance requirements with the key implementation guides identifying where compliance with AU Core satisfies the expectations established by the referenced implementation guide.

-At this time only profile comparison is available.
-Future versions of AU Core will compare capability statements.

 ### Profile comparison
 As part of profile comparison, the requirements, constraints, and standards specified in a particular FHIR profile are evaluated.
 These requirements can include mandatory elements, *Must Support* elements, cardinality constraints, data types, terminology bindings, usage rules, extensions, rules on missing or suppressed data.